MMD-Flagger: Leveraging Maximum Mean Discrepancy to Detect Hallucinations: Empirical Assessment

 We considered the baselines proposed by \citep{Guerreiro-2023-looking}; one rule-based method (\texttt{TNG}) and two uncertainty estimation methods~(\texttt{MC-DSim, Seq-Logprob}).
 Let us describe them briefly.

 \textbf{Top n-gram count}~(\texttt{TNG})~\citep{Raunak-etal-2021-curious} is a rule-based method that compares frequencies of $n$-grams between the source and the translation text. \texttt{TNG} flags the translation as the hallucination if certain $n$-gram counts have significant differences. \texttt{TNG} is designed to detect the oscillation type of hallucination; thus, it struggles to flag strong or fully-detached hallucination cases.
 We set $n=4$ following~\citep{Guerreiro-2023-looking}.
+The evaluation of \texttt{TNG} is omitted on \texttt{ConstFact} and \texttt{FaithBench} datasets as it targets repetition-type hallucinations not present in these datasets.

-\textbf{Dissimilarity of Monte-Carlo hypotheses}~(\texttt{MC-DSim})~\citep{Fomicheva-2020-unsupervised, Zerva-2021-unbabel} is the average similarity scores between $y_{\text{beam}}$ and $Y_{\rm MC}$, defined by $\frac{1}{N} \sum_{i=1}^{N} \text{SIM}(y_{\text{beam}}, Y_{\rm MC}),$ where $Y_{\rm MC}$ is a token sequence generated by the beam search using Monte-Carlo Dropout~\citep{Gal-2016-dropout}, and $N$ is the number of Monte-Carlo Dropout generations.
+\textbf{Dissimilarity of Monte-Carlo hypotheses}~(\texttt{MC-DSim})~\citep{Fomicheva-2020-unsupervised, Zerva-2021-unbabel} is the average similarity scores between $y_{\text{\response}}$ and $Y_{\rm MC}$, defined by $\frac{1}{N} \sum_{i=1}^{N} \text{SIM}(y_{\text{\response}}, Y_{\rm MC}),$ where $Y_{\rm MC}$ is a token sequence generated by the beam search using Monte-Carlo Dropout~\citep{Gal-2016-dropout}, and $N$ is the number of Monte-Carlo Dropout generations.
 Following \citep{Guerreiro-2023-looking}, we set $N=10$ and use the \textit{METEOR} metric~\citep{Banerjee-2005-meteor} of the {\tt nltk} package~\citep{Bird-loper-2004-nltk} to compute the similarity score.

-\textbf{Sequence log-probability}~(\texttt{Seq-Logprob}) is the average of log-probability, defined by $\frac{1}{T} \sum_{k=1}^{T} \log \condproba{y_k}{y_{<k}, x, \theta},$ where $x$ is the source text, $y_k$ is the $k$-th token in the translation using the beam search, $y_{<k}$ is the previous tokens, $T$ is the length of tokens in the translation, and $\theta$ is the model parameters of a LLM.
+\textbf{Sequence log-probability}~(\texttt{Seq-Logprob}) is the average of log-probability, defined by $\frac{1}{T} \sum_{k=1}^{T} \log \condproba{y_k}{y_{<k}, x, \theta},$ where $x$ is the source text, $y_k$ is the $k$-th token in the translation using the beam search, $y_{<k}$ is the previous tokens, $T$ is the length of tokens in the translation, and $\theta$ is the model parameters of the LLM.

 {\tt MC-DSim} and {\tt Seq-Logprob} are both using a fixed threshold to detect hallucination.
 As \cite{Guerreiro-2023-looking} suggests, we fix the threshold at the $40$-th percentile among a given dataset.
 On the {\tt LFAN-HALL} dataset, the threshold selection is performed using the whole dataset, while we compute the threshold per language pair of the source and target language on the {\tt Halomi} dataset.
-The threshold selection is described in more depth in Appendix~\ref{sec:complementary-assessment-lfan-hall}.
+The threshold selection is described in more depth in Appendix~\ref{sec:additional_experimental_results}.